Vheissu/hive-stream/README.md

 const ss = new Streamer(options);
 ```

-## Subscriptions
+## Streamer

-React to certain Steem and Steem Engine events on the blockchain.
+The following subscription methods are read only methods, they allow you to react to certain Steem and Steem Engine events on the blockchain.
+You do not need to pass in any keys to use these methods as they're purely read only.

+To use the following methods, you need to make sure you have started the streamer using the `start` method.

-### Watch for transfers
+#### Watch for transfers

 ```javascript
 ss.onTransfer((op, tx, block, blockNumber) => {